 Condition: Opioids are drugs that help relieve chronic and acute pain.
 An example of an opioid is morphine.

 Diagnostic Process: In the U.S., 10% of the population experiences chronic pain.
 Additionally, between 3% and 16% have substance abuse issues.
-A physician must carefully assess a patient’s pain and risk factors in order to determine the best pain management options.
+Opioid medications have a number of adverse or dangerous effects, and they have the potential for abuse.
+Overdose of these medications can lead to death.
+However, when used appropriately they play an important role in pain management.
+Many PM&R physicians are expertly trained to assess a patient’s pain and risk factors in order to determine the best pain management options.

 Other Resources for Patients and Families: Families and patients should learn about substance abuse as well as how proper opioid use can improve quality of life.
 Learn more at the National Institute of Health’s Pain Consortium.